Peterpetu/Snake-game-RL-tutorial/README.md

-This is a FreeCodeCamp Python snake game Reinforcement tutorial.
+This is a Python snake game Reinforcement agent implementation.